Let's get to the basics, shall we?

 - The structure had not been designed to properly handle modern apps with forms and tables - it lacks a stable reliable way to refer to elements.

 The end result?
 Instead of creating more tests, you have to spend an increasingly large amount of time on test maintenance!
-We have seen that often after 1 or 2 years of developing tests people spend 50%+ of their time on test maintenance instead of doing something productive.
+We have often seen that after 1 or 2 years of developing tests, people spend 50%+ of their time on test maintenance instead of doing something productive.